chrisyeh96/chrisyeh96.github.io/_posts/2019-05-29-Auto-Nested-Mod.md

 ### Converting to model formulas

 This next part is a little less straightforward.
 In the first line, we create a`list` vector with 256 blank elements, which is the total number of models (1 global + 255 nested).
-This is because there are 4 paramters with two option (variant vs invariant) in each of the 2 steps, so: 2<sup>4</sup> * 2<sup>4</sup> = 256
+This is because there are 4 paramters with two option (variant vs invariant) in each of the 2 steps, so: 2<sup>4</sup> * 2<sup>4</sup> = 256.
+The model formulas need to be saved in a list form as this is what the `mgcv::gam()` function expects.

+We set `k = 1` as the initial position for iteration through the nested loops.
+We then loop through both stages of the forumla, unlisting each row from the `data.frame` and converting it to a `character` vector.
+During this process, the selected parameters are concatenated with a `+` symbol as expected by the `mgcv::gam()` function.
+The final model uses `~` in concatenating both stages from the `i` and `j` loops, and again using `~` after specifiying the predictor (here, `maxFlock`).

+Finally, `k = k + 1` increments the process through the 256 iterations.

 ```r
 model.formulas = vector("list", 256)